ericchase-library/ts-library/docs/ANSI-Escape-Sequences.md

 The proceeding 216 colors (16-231) or formed by a 3bpc RGB value offset by 16, packed into a single value.

-The final 24 colors (232-255) are grayscale starting from a shade slighly lighter than black, ranging up to shade slightly darker than white.
+The final 24 colors (232-255) are grayscale starting from a shade slightly lighter than black, ranging up to shade slightly darker than white.

 Some emulators interpret these steps as linear increments (`256 / 24`) on all three channels, although some emulators may explicitly define these values.